ampreeT/SourceCoop/README.md

 - fixed scientists crash when seeing a non-friendly
 - fixed npcs from not being able to shoot with anything but the shotgun
 - fixed a crash caused by round restarts
+- optional thirdperson plugin
+- optional scoreboard and chat killfeed plugin
+- **_many others that will be documented once the project is completed_**

 # ToDo
 ### must-fix
 - target picker on bm_c2a5i
 - first-person camera death code needs to set original viewentity on callback OnMapEnd()
 - custom difficulty based on player count
-- npcs can walk into player, make him stuck, then stop rendering
+- npcs need to push player away, otherwise they walk into player, make him stuck/stop rendering
 - npc_xenturret AI causes crash on map load (it seems to be fine after loading)
 - random linux server crashes related to npcs (pAnim, CalcAnimation, etc)